jgyunbyun/Simulation1/README.md

 Current contact: jae-gyun.byun@rwth-aachen.de
 Last update, January 2021

 ### Aim

-To generate and implement a simulation model in order to realistically depict the stands’ natural dynamics of stem volume development resulting from these different management approaches such as (1) plantation, (2) continuous cover forestry, and (3) reserved forestry.
+To generate and implement a simulation model in order to realistically depict the stands’ natural dynamics of stem volume development resulting from three different management approaches such as (1) plantation, (2) continuous cover forestry, and (3) reserved forestry.

 ### Features

-Develop a hybrid model using Wrapper function
+Develop a hybrid model using a wrapper function

 ### Dependencies

 %Existing Tree growth models, here SILVA forest simulator was selected for using validated tree growth calculation.
 %Automation software; Autoit
 %R for computing the regeneration and the local forest management

 ### How to use?

-There is three codes such as autoit, seed, subset.
+There are three code files such as autoit, seed, and subset.

-1. Before starting autoit script, you need initial .slv text file as SILVA input.
+1. Before starting the Autoit script, you need an initial .slv text file as SILVA input.

-2. Need to change the path for two R script(seed; line 56 & subset; line 190) in autoit script.
+2. You need to change the path in two of the R scripts (seed: line 56, subset: line 190) in autoit script.

-3. Please change the simulation period at 15 line.
+3. Change the simulation period at line 15 line

-4. Run autoit script.
+4. Run the Autoit script.